KaminskiJakub/ShoppingList/README.md

 # ShoppingList
 A list in format .txt is created.
 There are products listed with their amount and price.
-Consol shows a few chosen aspects of this particular shoppinglist.
+Program performs a few calculations and consol shows chosen aspects of this particular shoppinglist.